kumohakasemk9/MUGENSFFReaderLibJava/Readme.md

 # KumoSFFReader
 This library provides function reading MUGEN sff imagearray
-Now with sffv2 and v2.1 beta support
+Now with sffv2 beta support and v2.1 support
-(Supported sffv2 internal formats: RAW formats, PNG24, PNG32 and RLE8)
+Supported internal formats (number is color depth)
+- PCX from sffv1
+- RLE8 from sffv2
+- RAW8, RAW24 and RAW32 from sffv2
+- PNG8, PNG24 and PNG32 from sffv2.1 (poweredby ImageIO)
 file format made by Elecbyte
 Written in Java.